 In Outlook 2007 and later, all Private items will show with a lock icon in the Calendar:

-Note: In Outlook 2010, Outlook 2013 and Outlook 2016, this command is also available on the Meeting tab when you select the item in the Calendar folder so you won’t have to open the item first via a double click.
+Note: In Outlook 2010, Outlook 2013 and Outlook 2016, this command is also available on the Appointment or Meeting tab when you select the item in the Calendar folder so you won’t have to open the item first via a double click.

 - Right click your calendar folder and choose Properties.